mik3y/pymidi/README.md

 or

 ```
-pipenv install pymidi
+poetry install pymidi
 ```

 See [Using in Another Project](#using-in-another-project) and the [Developer Setup wiki](wiki/Developer-MIDI-Setup) for more information.

 ## Developer Setup

-Set up your workspace with the very excellent [Pipenv](https://pipenv.readthedocs.io/en/latest/):
+Set up your workspace with the very excellent [Poetry](https://python-poetry.org/):

 ```
-$ pipenv install
+$ poetry install
 ```

-Once installed, you'll probably find it useful to work in a `pipenv shell`, for ease of testing and running things:
+Once installed, you'll probably find it useful to work in a `poetry shell`, for ease of testing and running things:

 ```
-$ pipenv shell
+$ poetry shell
 (pymidi-tFFCbXNj)
 $ python pymidi/server.py
 ```